Economical Jet Taggers -- Equivariant, Slim, and Quantized: L-GATr-slim

 \subsection{Ultra-mini taggers}

 Finally, we study equivariant transformers for much fewer parameters.
 This downscaling is motivated by the potential use of transformers at different trigger levels, where resources are scarce~\cite{Odagiu:2024bkp}.
 This is why we go back to jet tagging to ask what fraction of network parameters we can spare at limited computational cost.
-We train a standard transformer, ParT, the LLoCa-Transformer, and both L-GATr versions with a decreasing number of 2M, 200k, 20k, and 2k parameters, see App.~\ref{app:hyperparams}.
+We train a standard transformer, ParT, the LLoCa-Transformer, and L-GATr-slim with a decreasing number of 2M, 200k, 20k, and 2k parameters, see App.~\ref{app:hyperparams}.
 For even smaller parameter numbers we refer to Refs.~\cite{Bogatskiy:2023fug} and~\cite{Vent:2025ddm}.

 In the left panel of Fig.~\ref{fig:scaling} we see that when the number of network blocks and width are decreased jointly, the LLoCa-Transformer emerges as the leading architecture at small network sizes.
 L-GATr-slim falls behind the other networks, because of the limited number of operations that exchange information between the scalar and vector channels.
-Pretraining on JetClass and fine-tuning on the top-tagging dataset yields a clear performance gain for the 1000-parameter LLoCa Transformer, while the 1000-parameter standard transformer sees only a marginal improvement.
+Pretraining on JetClass and fine-tuning on the top-tagging dataset yields a clear performance gain for the 1000-parameter LLoCa-Transformer due to the increased expressivity, while the 1000-parameter standard transformer sees only a marginal improvement.

 The picture changes in the right panel of Fig.~\ref{fig:scaling}, where we keep the number of blocks fixed at 10 and instead reduce the number of parameters per layer.
 This allows the L-GATr-slim architecture to maintain a background rejection rate above 1000 using only two vector and four scalar channels, marking the leading performance of the 1000-parameter transformer architectures.
 This shows how we can balance the size and the performance of modern jet taggers, and how the underlying architecture can make a difference in this non-trivial optimization task.
 For both examples, minimal number of parameters and minimal number of layers, one of the two Lorentz-equivariant architectures works best.